Intake for our course will commence at the start of September. We do not have a January intake.

 All trainees on the 2Schools Consortium School Direct (Salaried) Programme will have the opportunity to work towards a PGCE (Primary Education) award which will be validated by the University of East London.

-Successful completion of programme PGCE (Primary Education) at 2Schools Consortium leads to the award of Postgraduate Certificate of Education (Primary Education) by UEL.
+Successful completion of the PGCE (Primary Education) programme at 2Schools Consortium leads to the award of Postgraduate Certificate of Education (Primary Education) by UEL.

 The tasks and assignments are aimed to raise the quality of primary teachers on school-based routes by developing their critical awareness of current issues, engaging them in scholarship and research through enquiry based opportunities.
 These are essential skills in creating the self-directing and independent learners that the profession requires.

-Teaching is assessed against Qualified Teacher Status (QTS) Standards, teaching practices across two school placements.
+Teaching is assessed against Qualified Teacher Status (QTS) Standards, across two school teaching placements.
 Observations and assessments are made by school-based mentors and link tutors.
 Subject knowledge, pedagogy and a trainee’s development as a reflective practitioner are assessed through a combination of observations, written assignments and evidence files.

 Assessment of the PGCE elements of the Programme